(part 1 of 4)

 The second thing we notice is that God is creating light here.
 Is that not so?
-What does this mean to you?
+What does that mean to you?
 How is He creating light?
 Is He creating the sun do you think?
 That's what we would assume, but let's keep an open mind to this and see if maybe God is telling us something more than meets the eye.

 "And God saw the light, that it was good:" The light is good.
 We like light, and we have difficulty dealing with darkness.
-Let's see what God is saying when He tells us the light is good: We find the word used here can also be interpreted "beautiful, cheerful bountiful or precious."
+Let's see what God is saying when He tells us that the light is good: We find the word Good as used here can also be interpreted "beautiful, cheerful bountiful or precious."

 1Behold, how good and how pleasant it is for brethren to dwell together in unity!
 2It is like the precious ointment upon the head, that ran down upon the beard, even Aaron's beard: that went down to the skirts of his garments; (Psalm 133:)